jayvdb/django-dunder/README.md

 models, useful if the model has dedicated methods, but the output is not desirable.

+It will look for primary and unique keys, in an attempt to show the minimum necessary for the user to recognise the record.

 ## Install

 1. `pip install django-dunder`